Ekanosetale/Sales-And-Financial-Performance-Analysis/README.md

 )
 While I prefer not to overwhelm the report with DAX formulas, similar modifications can be applied to calculate MoM% and year-over-year percentages for sales and units sold.

-# PURPOSE OF THE ANALYSIS
+# Purpose Of The Analysis
 The purpose of this analysis was to gain insights into sales performance across different products, segments, discount bands, months, and countries.
 By examining these dimensions, the analysis aimed to:
 1. Identify Top and Poorly Performing Products.
 2. Assess Segment Performance.